 Featured ingredient: Lamb

 Red meat, including lamb, has a lot of stigmas attached to it.
-There are so many scare stories out there warning of how consuming red meat can lead to heart attack, high cholesterol, and weight gain.
-But, if you follow the keto diet you will know that red meat is perfectly fine to eat without getting sick or putting on loads of weight.
+There are so many scare stories about how consuming red meat can lead to heart attack, high cholesterol, and weight gain.
+But, if you follow the keto diet, you will know that red meat is perfectly fine to eat without getting sick or putting on loads of weight.

 Consuming lamb can also help boost our immune system as it’s packed with zinc.
 A healthy immune system will help you fight off colds and illnesses much quicker, as well as make you less susceptible to infections like pneumonia.
 It can also help promote healthy growth and development, making it an ideal meal for children.

 Lamb is also loaded with iron, more so than other protein sources like chicken or fish.